-Reportable Operating Segment Category of Information Details Life Insurance Nature of Products Classification of Product Revenue derived from Nature of Products Protection and other Long-Term Insurance contracts both with and without discretionary Participating features.
+Reportable Operating Segment Category of Information Details Life Insurance Nature of Products Protection and other Long-Term Insurance contracts both with and without discretionary Participating features.
 Classification of Products Comprises a wide range of term assurance, guaranteed pensions, endowment products and annuity products.
-2 Revenue derived from Insurance premium and fees charged from policyholders , Reinsurance Commission Income, Investment Income and Fair Value Gains and Losses on Investments.
+General Insurance Revenue derived from Insurance premium and fees charged from policyholders , Reinsurance Commission Income, Investment Income and Fair Value Gains and Losses on Investments.
 General Insurance Nature of Products Comprises General insurance contracts to individuals and businesses which are Short-Term in nature.
 Classification of Products Mainly classified into Motor and Non motor segments, and Non motor segment consist of Fire, Accident and Liability, Marine, Medical and Workmen Compensation.
-Revenue derived from Insurance premium and fees charged from policyholders, Reinsurance Commission Income, Investment Income and Value Gains and Losses on Investments.
+Revenue derived from Insurance premium and fees charged from policyholders, Reinsurance Commission Income, Investment Income and Fair Value Gains and Losses on Investments.